scaleway/serverless-examples/jobs/registry-empty-ressource-cleaner/README.md

 On Scaleway Console on the following link you can create a new Job Definition: https://console.scaleway.com/serverless-jobs/jobs/create?region=fr-par

 1. On Container image, select the image you created in the step before.
-2. You can set the image name to something clear like `registry-version-retention` too.
+2. You can set the image name to something clear like `registry-namespace-cleaner` too.
 3. For the region you can select the one you prefer :)
 4. Regarding the resources you can keep the default values, this job is fast and do not require specific compute power or memory.
 5. To schedule your job for example every night at 2am, you can set the cron to `0 2 * * *`.